thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 ## How to sign up

-To sign up for ThoughtSpot Cloud, contact ThoughSpot.
+To sign up for ThoughtSpot Cloud, contact ThoughtSpot.